Armalene18/CareerPathAI/README.md

 The interface was designed to be simple enough for users to complete the assessment without unnecessary navigation.

 ## 15. Demonstration Video

-A demonstration video will be added to this section.

-The video will demonstrate:
+The demonstration video shows the main functionality of the CareerPath AI prototype.

+The demonstration covers:

 * User registration
-* Login
-* Password security
+* User login
 * Dashboard
 * Career assessment
 * Career results